-Although counties and cities use hearing examiners primarily for hearing and deciding land use permit applications and/or administrative appeals of land use decisions, hearing examiners may also be used to conduct hearings and make recommendations or decisions on other local matters.
+Although counties and cities use hearing examiners primarily for deciding land use permit applications and/or administrative appeals of land use decisions, they may also be used to make recommendations or decisions on other local matters.

 All Cities, Towns, and Counties

-- RCW 58.17.330 – Authorizes use of a hearing examiner system in cities and counties for hearing and issuing recommendations or decisions on preliminary plat
+- RCW 58.17.330 – Authorizes use of a hearing examiner system in cities and counties for issuing recommendations or decisions on preliminary plat

 - RCW 36.70B.020(3) – Defines open record hearings on project permit applications – hearing examiner may conduct

 - RCW 46.55.240 – Authorizes use of a hearing examiner to conduct hearings on abatement and removal of junk vehicles from private property

 - RCW 43.21C.075 – Authorizes use of a hearing examiner to conduct hearings on State Environmental Policy Act appeals

 - Also see specific statutes for code cities, non-code cities, counties, and local/road improvement districts (below)

 - RCW 35A.63.110 – Authorizes hearing examiner system as replacement for board of adjustment

 - RCW 35A.63.170 – Authorizes use of a hearing examiner system in code cities for certain zoning matters